Ethical Interfaces: an introduction to the world of small software

 What is open source?
 What is “small software”?

 “‘Open source” is a term that originally referred to open source software (OSS).
-Open source software is code that is designed to be publicly accessible—anyone can see, modify, and distribute the code as they see fit.”
+Open source software is code that is, in many cases, designed to be publicly accessible—anyone can see, modify, and distribute the code as they see fit.”

 That’s what “open source” means.
 It generally also implies that the interface, the program or application is free for use by anyone.
 Users can donate to developers if they wish to do so.
 Free doesn’t always = accessible, but in the world of digital media, especially in creative industries, open source programs often allow creators a lot more freedom to experiment, contribute and enjoy the possibilities of a given software.